 Public Employees’ Retirement System of Mississippi (PERS):

 Staff members employed in benefit eligible positions must participate in the Public Employees’ Retirement System of Mississippi (PERS).
 Both the employer and employee are required to make contributions to this plan.
-The employee’s pre-tax contribution is 9.00% of gross wages and the University contribution is 15.75% of the employee’s gross income.
+The employee’s pre-tax contribution is 9.00% of gross wages and the University contribution is 17.40% of the employee’s gross income.
 PERS is a defined benefits plan which entitles qualified employees to a guaranteed retirement benefit.
-Information about vesting periods, contribution limits, and plan benefits is available in the University’s Fringe Benefits Booklet or by visiting the PERS website.
+Information about vesting periods, contribution limits, and plan benefits is available by visiting the PERS website.

 Optional Retirement Plan (ORP):

-The State permits employees employed as administrators with budgetary authority, faculty members, researchers, coaches, or librarians with academic rank the opportunity to participate in the Optional Retirement Plan (ORP) in lieu of PERS.
+The State permits employees employed as administrators with budgetary authority (defined by the University as EEO1 executive positions or positions with special designation as defined by Human Resources), faculty members, researchers, coaches, or librarians with academic rank the opportunity to participate in the Optional Retirement Plan (ORP) in lieu of PERS.
 This is defined contribution plan in which the employee contributes, on a pre-tax basis, 9.00% of gross wages.
-The employer contribution is 15.75% of the employee’s gross income.
-The ORP member account will only consist of your contributions and 13.1175% of the employer contributions.
-The employer contribution balance of 2.475% goes to PERS to fund the unfunded accrued liability of PERS and .1575% administrative fee as it does for all PERS participants.
-The participant may invest retirement contributions with the following vendors (Valic, Voya, and TIAA).
+The employer contribution is 17.40% of the employee’s gross income.
+The ORP member account will only consist of your contributions and 14.751% of the employer contributions.
+The employer contribution balance of 2.475% goes to PERS to fund the unfunded accrued liability of PERS and .174% administrative fee as it does for all PERS participants.
+The participant may invest retirement contributions with the following vendors (AIG Retirement Services, Voya, and TIAA).
 Click here for ORP vendor contact information.